talwinder777/referances-to-learn-from/README.md

-This repository has interestoing referances from where to learn.
+This repository has interesting referances from where to learn.